xiaodan-zhou/covid_wildfire/scr/bayes/readme.md

 Directory Contents
 --------------------------

-`bayes_dlag.R`: Script for fitting constrained distributed lag model on PM2.5 exposure.
+`bayes_dlag.R`: Script for fitting constrained distributed lag model on PM2.5 exposure.\
-`bayes_fun.R`: Additional functions necessary to fit and analayze the distributed lag model output.
+`bayes_fun.R`: Additional functions necessary to fit and analayze the distributed lag model output.\
-`bayes_plot.R`: Script for generating plots from the outputted distributed lag models.
+`bayes_plot.R`: Script for generating plots from the outputted distributed lag models.\
-`bayes_sim.R`: Simulation code.
+`bayes_sim.R`: Code for running simulation study.\
-`df_selection.R`: Code which aids in determining the optimal/practical degrees of freedom for the spline bases of the adjustment variables.
+`df_selection.R`: Code which aids in determining the optimal/practical degrees of freedom for the spline bases of the adjustment variables.\
-`dlag_constrained`, `dlag_fit`, `dlag_unconstrained`: JAGS scripts which are inputted into `rjags` to sample posterior draws of the parameters.
+`dlag_constrained`, `dlag_fit`, `dlag_unconstrained`: JAGS scripts which are inputted into `rjags` to sample posterior draws of the parameters.\
 `model.R`: Contains function for fitting distributed lag model with MLE.
+Used by `df_selection.R`.\
-Used by `df_selection.R` `sensitivity.R`: Constructs plots for the models considered in our sensitivity analysis.
+`sensitivity.R`: Constructs plots for the models considered in our sensitivity analysis.
 Note that to get the mcmc objects extracted by this script, you will need to modify and rerun `bayes_dlag.R` under the different sensitivity scenarios.